-Pride Glasgow recognises that some festival visitors require additional support to help them in attending the festival and this year we have put a specific focus into improving the accessibility of the festival.
+Pride Glasgow recognises that some festival visitors require additional support to help them in attending the festival.

-Introduced in 2016 and continuing this year to make Pride accessible to everyone, we provide deaf or disabled ticket holders that require full time assistance and are in receipt of one of the following with an extra ticket at no additional cost for their PA/Carer
+To make Pride accessible to everyone, we provide deaf or disabled ticket holders that require full time assistance and are in receipt of one of the following with an extra ticket at no additional cost for their

 • Receipt of Personal Independence Payment (PIP) or DLA (Disability Living Allowance)

 • A recognised Assistance Dog ID Card.

 PLEASE NOTE: Although priority will go to those people that receive one of the above all applications will be considered individually.